Fernando-Marquardt/avalon/README.md

   * Now others can register new accounts and play the game.

 > Hint: the default map data is gathered from a BMP image in the old/sources folder using the devana_maps.exe application.
 The source code for it is lost.
 To use it follow the steps in the file menu, skipping step 2 which is a data consistency check that wasn't coded properly.
 The correct check should have made sure that no 2 bodies of water of different IDs are in contact.
 Since it is bugged, it does exactly the opposite.

+## Credits

+The original Devana engine was developed by Andrei Busuioc from http://www.devana.eu/

+The iconic font used for the icons in the game were created by Daniela Howe from the RPG-Awsome project found on http://nagoshiashumari.github.io/Rpg-Awesome/